victormbogu1/Forensic-Examination-Project-Case-Study-Vicos/README.md

 Vicos Construction Company, established in 2013, is a British engineering firm specializing in large-scale bridge construction across the UK and internationally.
 Recently, an internal election to determine the company’s next chairman raised allegations of **result manipulation** and **evidence tampering**.

-As part of this investigation, the suspected systems—including a **USB device linked to the director in charge**—were submitted for forensic examination to determine whether evidence of fraud and data manipulation could be recovered.
+As part of this investigation, the suspected systems including a **USB device linked to the director in charge** were submitted for forensic examination to determine whether evidence of fraud and data manipulation could be recovered.

 ---